Skip to content

 This section of the toolkit provides guidance on interpreting, tracking, and communicating PFAS drinking water test results.

-The Interpreting and Tracking Results document outlines methods for logging test results and private well data, and it includes a template for data storage.
-The Sharing Results With Participants document highlights key resources to share with participants and provides customizable templates for PFAS private well testing result letters.
+Sharing Results With Participants: highlights key resources to share with participants and provides customizable templates for PFAS private well testing result letters.

 A hand gestures to a piece of scientific equipment.